leo/tailwindcss-custom-groups/README.md

 # tailwindcss-custom-groups

-By default, [TailwindCSS](https://tailwindcss.com/) comes with a `group-` utility [used](https://tailwindcss.com/docs/hover-focus-and-other-states) for styling elements depending on the state of their parents.
+Out of the box, [TailwindCSS](https://tailwindcss.com/) comes with a `group-` utility that's [used](https://tailwindcss.com/docs/hover-focus-and-other-states) for styling elements depending on the state of their parents.

 The plugin right here lets you generate custom group utilities in the form of `group-*-`, where `*` represents an arbitray name.